ledbetterljoshua/ourhands/readme.md

 Set up a postgresql database, one for dev and another for testing.
 These can be configured in `/ormconfig.json`, but to get them running, set up your dev database name to be `ourhands` on port `4321`, and your test database name to be `testing`, also on port `4321`.

+Install Redis and run `redis-server` in your terminal.

 After this, you should be able to run `yarn test`.

 You can also run `yarn start`, and view the graphql playground on `localhost:4000`